Advertising Budget

 Quantifying an advertising campaign’s impact on a company’s operating income is critical to understanding the relationship between advertising expenditure and revenue generation.
 A cost-benefit analysis is commonly conducted to assess the net financial benefit of a project undertaken.

 The cost-benefit analysis discounts forecasted after-tax operating cash flows to its Net Present Value (NPV).
-For any given expenditure on advertising, a company should aim to maximize the NPV of advertising expenditure.
+For any given advertising expenditure, a company should aim to maximize the NPV of that expenditure.

 Impact on Income Statement

 Advertising expense is accounted for as selling, general, and administrative (SG&A) expenses.
-SG&A expenses impact operating income, and by extension, net income.
-A company’s operating sector exerts a large impact on selling, general, and administrative expenses’ correlation with net income.
+SG&A expenses affect operating income and, by extension, net income.
+A company’s operating sector exerts a large impact on the correlation between selling, general, and administrative expenses and net income.

-In the fast-moving consumer goods (FMCG) sector, where products are sold in high volumes at low prices, advertising expenditure makes up a larger proportion of revenues.
+In the fast-moving consumer goods (FMCG) sector, where products are sold in high volumes at low prices, advertising expenditure accounts for a larger share of revenue.
 It is important to assess the benefits and costs of an advertising project.

 After quantifying the campaign’s impact, the company can then justify its expenditure and budget accordingly.
 Ultimately, each company must budget for advertising relative to maximizing shareholder wealth.